Does an Emergency Fund serve you well or give you the illusion of security?

 An Emergency Fund vs Paying Down Credit Card Debt

 In this scenario, you deposit the $2,000 in a HISA:

 Interest costs on your $2,000 credit card debt using this calculator:

 What this demonstrates is that by choosing to create an Emergency Fund with the $2,000 instead of paying off the credit card debt, you will gain less than $100 in your savings account while paying more than four times that amount in interest costs over a two-year period.

-If, after all this, you still argue that it’s better for you to build a small emergency fund while tackling your credit card debt, then so be it.
+If, after all this, you still argue that it’s better for you to build a small Emergency Fund while tackling your credit card debt, that’s fine.
 Some movement forward financially is better than no movement at all.

 The Delphic maxim “Know Thyself” applies here.

 Whatever you decide, set yourself up to minimize the financial impact of an emergency.
 You’ll have enough to deal with if/when life happens without having to stress about money as well.